Krishnarachapudi/Machine-Learning-Techniques/README.md

 ## Basic Modeling Definitions:

 **Parametric:** models ﬁrst assume about a function form of the relation between the dependent and the independent variables.
 Then fit the model.
 If our assumption was wrong, it will lead to bad results. \
-**Non-Parametric:** models that don’t make any assumptions about function, which allows them to ﬁt a wider range of functions/shapes; but may lead to overﬁtting
+**Non-Parametric:** models that don’t make any assumptions about function, which allows them to ﬁt a wider range of functions/shapes; but may lead to overﬁtting. \
 **Supervised:** models that ﬁt independent variables to a known dependent variable. \
 **Unsupervised:** models that take in independent variables, but they do not have an associated output to supervise the training.
 The goal is to understand relationships between the variables or observations. \
 **Deterministic:** models that produce a single “prediction” e.g. yes or no, true or false. \